 Also, be careful which products you apply to your lips.
 Many people find eucalyptus, menthol and camphor can make dry or irritated lips worse.

-Applying soothing Prevasore can help solve your problems with sore, chapped and cracked lips without causing irritation.
+Applying soothing Prevasore can help solve your problems with sore, chapped and cracked lips.

 Q. How should I apply Prevasore?